elliotcm/how-to-computer/part-01.md

 1. Computers can only work with 0s and 1s.
 We call this `binary`.
 2. If you need to represent more than 2 things at once you need more than one bit to do it.
-3. Representing pieces of a real-world thing via small chunks of binary is called `encoding` (verb).
+3. Converting pieces of a real-world thing to small chunks of binary is called `encoding` (verb).
 Going from binary to the real world is called `decoding`.
 4. A set of arbitrary rules mapping those small chunks of binary to the pieces of the real world is called an `encoding` (noun).